blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 The problem is that these results depend on the two points that we were given, so it complicates the task of comparing the two hypothesis sets.
 This is why we need bias-variance analysis, it gives us the expected error _with respect to_ the choice of the data set.

 If we were derive a hypothesis from any two points, for a large number of different two points, we would come up with something like the left image, where every line represents a derived hypothesis.
-It therefore stands to reason that the average hypothesis would fall somewhere near $y = 0$ --- the midpoint of the range of possible hypotheses.
+It therefore stands to reason that the average hypothesis would fall somewhere near $y = 0$---the midpoint of the range of possible hypotheses.
 The error measure of the average hypothesis against the target function is the **bias**, and the **variance** is represented by the gray region which corresponds to the standard deviation of the possible hypotheses.
 It's apparent that this model has a **high bias** ($0.5$) and a **low variance** ($0.25$):

 <div style="text-align: center; margin-top: 10px">
   <img src="/images/notes/machine-learning/bias-variance-tradeoff/multiple-hypotheses.png">
   <img src="/images/notes/machine-learning/bias-variance-tradeoff/average-hypothesis.png">
 </div>

-The same is slightly more complicated with the second hypothesis $\mathcal H_1$ because of its linear model, which yields very different hypotheses --- that is, **high variance** ($1.69$).
+The same is slightly more complicated with the second hypothesis $\mathcal H_1$ because of its linear model, which yields very different hypotheses, that is, **high variance** ($1.69$).
 There is **low bias** ($0.21$) however, because it has many different hypotheses to average from:

 <div style="text-align: center; margin-top: 10px">
   <img src="/images/notes/machine-learning/bias-variance-tradeoff/linear-multiple-hypotheses.png">